 [by Lani Russwurm] Stanley Park has lots to attract the millions of visitors it sees each year, from the ever-popular totem poles, to the many monuments, forest trails, and of course, the seawall.
-What attracts us most here at Forbidden Vancouver though, are the often bizarre, occasionally humorous, or sometimes tragic stories behind many of the park’s attractions that inspired our new Secrets of Stanley Park walking tour.
+What attracts us most here at Forbidden Vancouver though, are the often bizarre, occasionally humorous, or sometimes tragic stories behind many of the park’s attractions that inspired The Dark Secrets of Stanley Park Tour.
 Here are five of those stories.

 1. Whoi Whoi: Paving Park Road with History

 The site of today’s Lumberman’s Arch was an Indigenous village that lasted around 3,000 years until the late 19th century.
 It was called X̱wáýx̱way (pronounced Whoi Whoi in English) after a dance ceremony involving a sacred mask.